 QIPCO British Champions Day Champion Stakes: Last 5 Winners

-The richest race of QIPCO British Champions Day will return to Ascot Racecourse this weekend, and here we look at the last five winners.
+The richest race of QIPCO British Champions Day will return to Ascot Racecourse in October, and here we look at the last five winners.

-The return of the much anticipated QIPCO British Champions Day to the iconic and historic Ascot Racecourse is edging ever closer, with the enthralling day of racing set to take place on Saturday 19th October 2024.
+The return of the much-anticipated QIPCO British Champions Day to the iconic and historic Ascot Racecourse is edging ever closer, with the enthralling day of racing set to take place on Saturday, 17th October 2026.

-Over the course of the day, there will be a total of no less than 6 races, which are as follows: the QIPCO British Champions Long Distance Cup (13:20), the QIPCO British Champions Sprint Stakes (13:55), the QIPCO British Champions Fillies & Mares Stakes (14:35), the Queen Elizabeth II Stakes (15:15), the QIPCO Champion Stakes (15:55), and finally the Balmoral Handicap (16:35).
+Over the course of the day, there will be 7 races, which are as follows: the QIPCO British Champions Long Distance Cup (13:20), the QIPCO British Champions Sprint Stakes (13:55), the QIPCO British Champions Fillies & Mares Stakes (14:35), the Queen Elizabeth II Stakes (15:15), the QIPCO Champion Stakes (15:55), and finally the Balmoral Handicap (16:35).

-Amongst the highest profile races on the day is the Champion Stakes, with the prize money on offer for the winner standing at £1.3 million – the most of any race on Champions Day this year.
+Amongst the highest profile races on the day is the Champion Stakes, with the prize money on offer for the winner standing at £803,864 – the most of any race on Champions Day this year.

 The record for the most successful horse of all time in the Champion Stakes is currently Tristan, who emerged victorious three times in the 1880s, doing so in 1882, 1883, and 1884.